 To keep your aquarium in top condition you are going to require a filter, but not just any filter, you want the best aquarium filter.
 A good aquarium filter can keep your water clean and provide your fish with a healthy environment with almost no effort involved.

-Choosing the right filter is easier said than done, which is why we are here to provide you with the 11 top filter options that are available on the market today.
+Choosing the right filter is easier said than done, which is why we are here to provide you with what we feel are the 11 top filter options that are available on the market today (This one is our top pick).
 We want to provide you with all of the info that your need to keep your water clean and your fish happy!
-This is our top pick.

 Something that we really like about this filter, is that it is very simple to us.
 The Penn Plax Filter can be put together and started up in just a matter of minutes, something that is made even easier with the self-priming button that comes included.
 It also features easy to use clamps that make setting it up easy, and it also features adjustable flow rate valves so you can get things just right (you can check the pricing and more info on Amazon here).

 We really like the fact that this filter combines mechanical, biological, and chemical filtering to produce very clean water in a short amount of time.
 The combination of bio floss, bio sponges, activated carbon, and other forms of media all work together to remove particulate matter, fish waste, extra food, toxins, nitrates, discoloration, ammonia, and all other unwanted compounds from your aquarium.